 Brushing and flossing your teeth daily will stop the formation of plaque that’s responsible for causing cavities and tooth decay.
-When you brush, use a pea-sized toothpaste and position your toothbrush at a 45-degree angle towards your gum line.
+When you brush, use a pea-sized amount of toothpaste and position your toothbrush at a 45-degree angle towards your gum line.
 Brush gently using back and forth strokes.
 There is no cut and dried rule as to when you should floss.
-It doesn’t matter if you floss before or after brushing what matters is that you do it once a day.
+It doesn’t matter if you floss before or after brushing, what matters is that you do it once a day.
 If you’re not sure, ask your dentist how and when to do it.

 Cut Back On Sugary and Starchy Food and Drinks

 Did you know that starchy foods are just as damaging as sugary foods and drinks?
 That’s because these foods contain sugars.
 Bacteria will feed on sugar and create acid that will wreak havoc in your enamel causing decay.
 If you can’t help yourself, at least make it a point to brush your teeth after eating or drinking sugar-laden treats.